 - Give you their attention but not actually move towards you?

-- In a low distraction environment, say the word “come” and apply pressure on the leash bringing your dog towards you.
-Run backwards to get your dog excited to recall!
+2. In a low-distraction environment, say the word “come” and apply pressure on the leash bringing your dog towards you.
+Run backward to get your dog excited to recall!
 They should think of this as a fun game!

-- The second your dog begins to move in your direction release leash pressure praise them and reinforce the behavior!
+3. The second your dog begins to move in your direction, release leash pressure, praise them, and reinforce the behavior!

 Remember!
 You must take time to train your dog to “come” long before using the e-collar to reinforce the behavior!

-1.)
-Place your fully charged and paired e-collar on your dog and figure out your dog’s working level, which is the lowest level of stim your dog can detect.
-Start at level 5 and slowly start to dial up watching for any reaction from your dog.
+Once you’ve identified a proper e-collar placement, wear your fully charged and paired e-collar on your dog and figure out your dog’s working level, which is the lowest level of stim your dog can detect.
+Start at level 5 and slowly start to dial-up, watching for any reaction from your dog.
 Even an ear twitch or eyes blinking can be an indicator that your dog feels the stimulation!
 When your dog shows you they feel the stimulation, pair that with a reward like a treat or praise.